 The jar's lid is made from plastic.
 It has rubber-like grooves on the bottom of its lip to create a friction seal.
 You can remove the center cap to add food mid-blend, and you can also use it as a measuring cup for up to 45ml or 1.5 ounces.
 You can put this lid and its center cap into your dishwasher's top rack for an easy clean.

-It's incredible for small batches of fibrous ingredients.
+It's excellent for small batches of fibrous ingredients.
 If you're making something like a single-serve smoothie with kale, ingredients can splash up the sides of the jar, so you need to use a spatula to push everything down toward the blades.
-It doesn't take very long and makes an extremely smooth blend.
+Some blenders can also produce similar results faster, but in the end, this model makes a very smooth blend with just a few unprocessed specks left over.

 This blender is excellent for crushing ice.
 The manufacturer recommends blending a maximum of around six ice cubes at once, so its ice capacity is smaller than most full-size blenders we've tested, including the KitchenAid K400.
 Still, it's easy to use to make bar-quality crushed ice to add to drinks.